thiervoj/cartapus/README.md

 Some methods are available, to turn on/off Cartapus programmatically :

+### `.add(el)`

+Cartapus watches DOM changes and observes automatically appended elements.
+But in some cases you may need to start observing an element manually (when a `data-cartapus` attribute has been added after the element being appended,etc).

+This method returns `true` if the element is now being watched, `false` if not.

+### `.triggerEvents(targets)`

+Triggers instantly the cartapus events related to the given elements (can be an array of elements, or a single element).

+If `targets` parameter is not given, it triggers the events of **all** observed elements.

 ### `.destroy()`

 Stops observing **all** `[data-cartapus]` elements.
 And disconnects all the `IntersectionObservers` along with the `MutationObserver`.